Shine On (Jet album): Reception

 The album debuted at No. 3 on the Australian ARIA Albums chart the week of 8 October 2006 and became the fiftieth-highest selling album for 2006, and was certified platinum (70,000 units shipped).
 It also debuted and peaked at No. 13 on the Official UK Top 75 Albums Chart and No. 16 on the Billboard 200, but quickly fell out of the top 100 within four weeks.

 As of 2007, the album has sold 137,000 copies in the United States.
 As of 2012, Shine On and Shaka Rock have sold 212,000 copies combined in the United States.

 Critical reaction to the album was mixed.
 British music magazine NME, for instance, called the record "another joyfully old-fashioned rock 'n' roll album immersed in the classics", while AllMusic gave the album 3.5 stars out of 5 as a solid if undistinguished second effort.

-Pitchfork review

 The American review site Pitchfork posted a review containing only a video clip of a chimpanzee urinating into its own mouth, along with a score of 0.0 out 10.
 The review was widely shared and helped popularise Pitchfork.

 In 2024, the Pitchfork editor Scott Plagenhoef said the writers had felt that Shine On represented the way rock music had "curdled into a set of lazy signifiers and posers".
 He said: "Progression—whether it was in hip-hop, pop, guitar music, electronic music—was important to us at the time.
 Seeing mainstream rock music, which of course most of us had grown up with a fondness for, become so knuckle-dragging and Xeroxed was disappointing."
 They felt it would be a waste of time to write a conventional review, and so conceived something "metaphorical and dismissive" and site editors attributed the non-review to collective pseudonym "Ray Suzuki".

-Porter Robinson references the Pitchfork review in the lyrics of his 2024 song "Russian Roulette," as part of the song's commentary on the fickle nature of fame and critical reception.